-Roger Federer made a name for himself at Wimbledon 2001 after defeating the legendary Pete Sampras in five sets en route to the last eight at the All England Club.
-A year later, Mario Ancic stunned Federer in straight sets in the first round, and the Swiss looked eager to bounce back in 2003, especially after winning the first ATP title on grass in Halle a few weeks earlier.
+Roger Federer made a name for himself at Wimbledon 2001, defeating the legendary Pete Sampras in five sets en route to the last eight at the All England Club.
+A year later, Mario Ancic stunned Federer in straight sets in the first match, with the Swiss looking eager to bounce back in 2003, especially after winning the first ATP title on grass in Halle a few weeks before.

-In the first round, Roger ousted Hyung-Taik Lee 6-3, 6-3, 7-6 on Court 2 and moved to the Centre Court for the following encounter against his good friend Stefan Koubek, whom he beat 7-5, 6-1, 6-1 in swift an hour and 17 minutes.
+In the first round, Roger ousted Hyung-Taik Lee 6-3, 6-3, 7-6 on Court 2, moving to the Centre Court for the next encounter and toppling his good friend Stefan Koubek 7-5, 6-1, 6-1 in swift an hour and 17 minutes.

-Dropping 22 points in 13 service games, Federer needed some time to find the rhythm in the first set before storming over the Austrian, dominating in sets two and three and clinching seven breaks in total while offering only three opportunities to Stefan.
+Dropping 22 points in 13 service games, Federer needed some time to find the opener's rhythm before storming over the Austrian, dominating in sets two and three and earning seven breaks in total while offering only three opportunities to Stefan.

-Koubek made a promising start and created a 5-2 advantage with a single break before Roger bounced back.
-The Swiss rattled off the last five games and fended off a set point on serve at 3-5 to earn a massive boost that led him towards 17 of the final 19 games and a place into the last 32.
+Koubek made a promising start, creating a 5-2 advantage with a single break before Roger bounced back, rattling off the last five games and fending off a set point on serve at 3-5 to earn a massive boost and rattle off 17 of the final 19 games to race into the last 32.

 "It's a significant change from playing on Court 2 and suddenly on the Centre Court.
 It's maybe the best court on the planet right now; it's exceptional to go out there with my friend Stefan Koubek by me.
 In the first set, I needed some time to get used to the bigger court.